mknnnnnnn/shrink-it/README.md

 Shrink it is a backend URL shortener built with FastAPI, PostgreSQL, and Docker.

-It supports custom aliases, QR code generation, click analytics, link expiration, click limits, and user authentication.
+It supports custom aliases, QR code generation, link expiration, click limits, and user authentication.

 ## Features